 - A person is a US citizen and employed by a US company.
 They accept a two year secondment to the UK where they will be based in Scotland.
 They will be treated as a UK resident from the date they arrive in the UK.
 They rent a house in Scotland for the two years only returning to the US to visit family during holidays.
 The person is UK resident for tax purposes whilst they are in the UK and their place of residence is in Scotland.
 They have a close connection with Scotland and are therefore treated as a Scottish taxpayer.

 In practice, HMRC will determine a taxpayer’s status.
 Where someone has moved between Scotland and the rest of the UK during a tax year, taxpayer status will be based on the longest number of days spent in Scotland or the rest of the UK.

 A Scottish taxpayer has the prefix ‘S’ at the start of their PAYE tax code.
 HMRC issue PAYE tax codes usually prior to the start of each tax year to employers and pension providers.
-All tax that is subject to SRIT is collected by HMRC.

 Since 6 April 2016, pension providers have to tax annuity payments and drawdown income payments, subject to PAYE tax, using the Scottish rates for Scottish taxpayers.
 They need to do this using ‘S’ tax code identifiers that are obtained from information provided by HMRC.

 Annual P60 statements issued to customers need to show the ‘S’ prefix tax code along with the total tax deducted.
 There is no need to split the total tax deducted between the Scottish Income Tax amount and the ‘rest of the UK’ amount.